HELLO MEDICAL TRANSCRIPTIONISTS

 MEDICAL TRANSCRIPTION RESOURCE SITE

-I love my job so much that I want to encourage anyone interested in medical transcription employment and those employed in medical transcription.
 This site offers tips on medical transcription employment, medical transcription training courses and medical transcription tax deductions and transcription business expenses.
 You will also find a medical transcription reference site with information such as eponymous physical examination terms, eponymous diagnosis list and a directory of hospitals by state.
 I to pass on some medical transcription tips such as information on developing a free word expander in Microsoft word as well as using Microsoft word as a free spell checker and free grammar check program.

 TRANSCRIPTIONology